Sam Sackett

 Samuel John Sackett (January 23, 1928 – March 2018), alternately Sam Sackett or S.J.
-Sackett, was an American professor of English and writer.
+Sackett, was an American literary scholar, folklorist, and writer.

 Early life and education

 Sackett was born in Redlands, California in 1928 and graduated from Redlands High School in 1945.
 He received his A.B. from the University of Redlands in 1948 and his A.M. from the same institution in 1949.
 He subsequently attended the University of California, Los Angeles, receiving his Ph.D. in English in 1956.
 At UCLA, he specialized in English literature of the Neoclassical period and in the history of literary criticism; his dissertation was titled, The Place of Literary Theory in Henry Fielding's Art.

+While a student, he was involved in the science fiction fandom and associated with literary figures such as Ray Bradbury, A. E. Van Vogt, Forrest Ackerman, Henry Kuttner, and Clark Ashton Smith.

 Career

-From 1949-1951, Sackett taught English and journalism at Hastings College in Nebraska.
+From 1949 to 1951, Sackett taught English and journalism at Hastings College in Nebraska.
 He then took a hiatus from teaching to earn his Ph.D. at UCLA, after which he served as a professor of English at Fort Hays State University, for 23 years.
 During his tenure at Fort Hays State, Sackett published a translation of a Flemish novel, a collection of Kansas folklore and a critical study of E.W.
 Howe.
 He also wrote Cowboys and the Songs They Sang, a children's book that was published in 1967.
 Additionally, Sackett founded and served as president of the Kansas Folklore Society and was co-editor with William E. Koch of Kansas State University of Kansas Folklore, as well as Book Review Editor of Western Folklore magazine.
 In the 1970s he was faculty advisor for the university literary publication: The Passionate Few.
 After leaving Fort Hays State, Sackett worked briefly as a freelance writer and newspaper reporter.

 In 1980, he moved to Oklahoma and was hired as the Director of Creative Services for an advertising agency in Weatherford.
 It was there that he married his wife, Suwapee Sackett, a native of Thailand.
 After their marriage, Sackett joined a career management firm in Oklahoma City as a Senior Associate, next becoming Vice President of another Oklahoma City career management company and, finally, Vice President of the Oklahoma City office of Bernard Haldane Associates, where he remained for twelve years.
 While living in Oklahoma City Dr. Sackett also taught English and ESL classes at several universities.